 10:00am: Stories in the Sky (30 minute show for young children)

 11:00am: Stories in the Sky (30 minute show for young children)

 Note: We will begin our weekly shows for the Spring semester but are nailing down the exact dates.
 Typically Friday nights at 7pm and 8pm.

 Descriptions of each program can be found on our public programs page.

-Kids edition shows are currently set for July 2nd with possible additions in July.
+Kids edition shows are currently set for October.
+Schedule TBA.
 All of our public shows are usually accessable to children as part of the general audience.

 Public Programs FAQ - questions and answers about our programs, making and breaking reservations, tickets, etc.

 Our regular public planetarium shows are offered free of charge.
 However, we welcome donations of all sizes – please see our giving page for more information on giving to the planetarium.
 Your unrestricted, tax-deductable gifts will help support our public education and outreach activities in the Central Ohio community.
 Gifts to the Astronomy Planetarium will help fund the planetarium renovation, cover planetarium maintenance costs, and allow us to develop new programs and reduce costs for schools, scouting, and community groups.
 If you enjoy our programs, please consider donating to our Friends of the Planetarium Fund.